1962 Sheffield City Council election

-Sheffield's Municipal elections were held on 10 May 1962.
-One- third of the council was up for election, as well as vacancies in Moor and Park.
-Previous to this election, there had been two by-elections in June for Hallam and Woodseats, which were safely held by the Conservatives.
+Sheffield's 1962 Municipal elections were held on 10 May 1962.
+One-third of the council and vacancies in Moor and Park were up for election.
+Previous to this election, there had been two by-elections in June for Hallam and Woodseats, which the Conservatives safely held.
 The election saw a record number of 84 candidates, with the Liberals contesting half of the city's wards and the Communists and the Union Movement over a third.
 The increased presence of the Liberals helped them to triple their vote on the previous year's, and nearly see to a gain in Hillsborough.
 There were, however, no seats exchanged for the second year running.
 Turnout was 31.8%, down slightly on the previous year.

 Election result

 The result had the following consequences for the total number of seats on the Council after the elections: